Vanligvis vil CTRL + + tastene kunne brukes for å øke størrelsen, og CTRL + - for å redusere den.

 Workshops consists of engaging, interactive presentation segments that feature real-world dashboard examples and a group exercise wherein participants apply recently learned skills by critiquing several real dashboards.
 Best practices are demonstrated, not just stated, so that participants understand not just what the best practices are but also why they yield dashboards that are genuinely more useful and that deliver more value to organizations.
 No computers or software are used.
 Workshops last one full day with morning, lunch and afternoon breaks.
 At the end of the workshop, each participant receives a copy of Stephen Few’s book, Information Dashboard Design: Displaying data for at-a-glance monitoring, on which the workshop is based.

 When decisions have major consequences, clarity matters a lot.
 During my time as the Manager of Contractor Support for NASA’s Flight Safety Office, Nick's workshops were instrumental in helping us learn how to use visual design to bring clarity to our graphs, tables, reports, and, ultimately, to NASA’s decisional options.
 The combination of Stephen Few’s inspired material and Nick’s dynamic teaching style worked for us.
 It will work for your organization too.

 - Bill Wood, STAR Group Solutions, LLC (formerly Manager of Contractor Support, NASA Flight Safety Office)

 "Nick is an engaging presenter and made data visualization fun to learn.
 The knowledge that he shared has been integral to our efforts to standardize our dashboards and other reporting and we're already planning to bring this invaluable training to a wider internal audience."

 - Katie Grotenhuis, Enterprise Technology Innovation Manager, WPS Health Solutions

-This workshop is ment for everyone who needs to present or analyse Data.Påmeldingsskjema
+This workshop is meant for everyone who needs to present or analyse data.Påmeldingsskjema